Tigers vs. Guardians Player Props Betting Odds

 |1

-Bet on player props for Spencer Torkelson, Riley Greene or other Tigers players with BetMGM.
+Bet on player props for Spencer Torkelson, Kerry Carpenter or other Tigers players with BetMGM.

 Buy officially licensed gear for your favorite teams and players at Fanatics!